 Five of these Hanoks in Namsangol were located in separate villages and then later brought back together to form the Namsangol in 1998.

-With their wooden construction, underfloor heating system, historic furniture and beautiful fireplaces, they are simply exceptional.
+With their wooden construction, underfloor heating system, historic furniture, and beautiful fireplaces, they are simply exceptional.

-A glimpse of what Namsangol Hanok Village looks like:
+Here is a glimpse of what Namsangol Hanok Village looks like:

 How to get to Namsangol Hanok Village?

 Namsangol is located in the Pil-dong district in Jung-gu, Seoul.